ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 - kernel 4.9.99 pre-compiled
 - SAMBA 4.x patched for performance
 - NFS 4.x enabled
-- 20+ Debian patches for powerpc
+- 20+ Debian patches for powerpc not included in upstream Debian
 - u-boot tools

 ## How to install with ext2/ext3? ##